Licensed Mental Health Therapist – LGBTQ+ & Neurodiversity-Affirming Practice: Hybrid Flexible Role

 Flexible scheduling and hybrid/in-office work options

-2% employer contribution to a Simple IRA retirement plan (no employee match required)
+Employer sponsored retirement plan (no employee match required)

 Administrative and billing support